howset/born2beroot/Evalguide.md

 	- Password complexity
 	- Adv: maintain security integrity of the system
 	- Dis: complex password, easy to forget.
+- PAM (Pluggable Authentication Module)
+	- A suite of libraries that allows a Linux system administrator to configure methods to authenticate users.

 ### Hostname and Partitions
 - Check hostname (hsetyamu42)